 The Guardian - 20 October 2014

-New credit providers are transforming financial services, forcing traditional organisations to re-examine their business models
+New credit providers are transforming financial services, forcing traditional organizations to re-examine their business models.

 The Telegraph - 13 April 2014

 The founder of the "World Bank for the Poor" tells Robert Mendick in Uganda why a new generation of wealthy Britons must give away their money.